hdShang/arxiv-daily/docs/cs-RO/2025-09-13/papers/250910884v1-nav-r1-reasoning-and-navigation-in-embodied-scenes.md

 ---
 layout: default
-title: Nav-R1: Reasoning and Navigation in Embodied Scenes
+title: "Nav-R1: Reasoning and Navigation in Embodied Scenes"
 ---

 # Nav-R1: Reasoning and Navigation in Embodied Scenes